ThompsonJonM/transloc-architect/blueprintingSketch.md

 - When we select 'Patterns'
 - Then we '<should_or_should_not>' be able to create a new pattern
   - Use cy.request to delete any added routes for teardown
+- Examples: 'do', 'do not', 'should', 'should not'

+##### Trips
+Scenario Outline: Create a New Trip
+- Given we are viewing the 'Trips' tab for a specific feed
+  - And we have existing routes, patterns, and calendars
+- When we select to '<create_or_delete>' a trip
+- Then our trip should be successfully '<created_or_deleted>'
+- Examples: 'create', 'delete', 'created', 'deleted'

+Scenario Outline: Trip Creation Requires Existing Routes, Patterns, and Calendars
+- Given we are viewing a specific feed
+  - And we '<do_or_do_not>' have existing routes, patterns, and calendars
+- When we select 'Trips'
+- Then we '<should_or_should_not>' be able to create a new trip
+- Examples: 'do', 'do not', 'should', 'should not'

+##### Calendars
+Scenario: Calendars Indicate the Number of Trips they are Used By
+- Given we are viewing the 'Trips' tab for a specific feed
+- When we create a trip using an existing calendar
+  - And navigate to the 'Calendars' tab
+- Then the calendar should indicate trip usage

+---

+### To Do List
+- Add reporters
+- Add Docker support